------------------ WORK IN PROGRESS ------------------

 As a consequence, if the plane was defined in a legacy version of flow5 with non-zero T.E. flap angles, the associated polars are no longer compatible with the updated plane geometry.

 When the analysis is run, the mesh is modified by rotating the flap surfaces around their hinge vector.
-This implies that the influence matrix and the RHS are built and the linear system is solved at each analysis run.
+This implies that the influence matrix and the RHS are built and the linear system is solved for each analysis run.
 The former option to store the linear solution and use it across all linear analyses is no longer available.

 The method to conduct a sensitivity analysis with varying flap angles is to use T6 polars.
 This is unchanged from legacy versions of flow5.

 The recommended procedure to define flapped wings in xflr5 and legacy versions of flow5 has been to duplicate wing sections at each end of the flaps.
+This is no longer required with the new method.

 Numerical tests seem to show that this error is negligible in most cases.